MWSchmid/HiCdat/README.md

-HiCat: Hi-C data analysis tool
+HiCat
 =========================

+Hi-C data analysis tool

 This page is under construction (today is the 25th of September 2014).
 I will add a more detailed user-guide and the Windows7 and MacOSX binary soon.